MicrosoftDocs/learn/learn-pr/azure/hub-and-spoke-network-architecture/includes/6-secure-hub-spoke.md

 ## Overview of Azure Network Security Groups

 Virtual Networks are the cornerstone of Azure networking that provide isolation and protection.
 Network Security Groups are the tool you need to enforce and control network traffic rules.
-Access is controlled by permitting or denying communication between workloads in a vnet.
-Vnets and NSGs reside in layers of the Azure security stack which includes UDRs & NVAs to create an effective security boundary for your deployments.
+Access is controlled by permitting or denying communication between workloads in a VNet.
+VNets and NSGs reside in layers of the Azure security stack which includes UDRs & NVAs to create an effective security boundary for your deployments.
 NSGs are rules based, these rules are evaluated by priority using source, source port, destination, destination port and protocol to either allow or deny traffic.

 ## Defining security rules

 Security rules in an NSG are the mechanism that defines the control of traffic flow.
 An NSG has a set of rules by default, whilst these cannot be deleted they can be overridden with custom rules.
 The default rules are:

-- Traffic originating from and ending in a vnet is allowed.
+- Traffic originating from and ending in a VNet is allowed.
 - Outbound traffic to the internet is allowed but inbound traffic is blocked.
 - Azure Load Balancer is allowed to probe the health of VMs or role instances.

 A service tag can be used in NSGs, the service tags refer to a group of IP address prefixes to reduce complexity.
 The IP address prefixes are managed by Microsoft.
-For example, there is a **VirtualNetwork** tag that includes the Azure virtual network address space, all connected on-premises address spaces, peered vnets or vnets connected to a gateway and also the address prefixes configured on UDRs.
+For example, there is a **VirtualNetwork** tag that includes the Azure virtual network address space, all connected on-premises address spaces, peered VNets or VNets connected to a gateway and also the address prefixes configured on UDRs.

 ## Traffic Flow with Network Security Groups